 It all boils down to what this conversion means to you in terms of revenue.
 How much do you earn for every dollar you spend on advertising?

 Facebook ads are more affordable and effective compared to other advertising platforms out there.
 But, it’s your return-on-investment (ROI) that determines the actual cost of Facebook advertising for your business.

 Over 3.14 billion people worldwide are using at least one of Facebook’s core products, i.e. Facebook, Instagram, Whatsapp, or Messenger.

 Facebook’s immense global audience and adaptability are the forces behind its ad campaigns’ effectiveness, especially for B2C businesses.
 There are three reasons why Facebook ads are so effective.

-- The sheer number of people on Facebook allows you to create subsections based on desirable factors and still get a big chunk of audience to target.
+- The sheer number of people on Facebook allows you to create subsections based on desirable factors and still get a big chunk of the audience to target.

 - You can reach the right people and improve ROI by using hundreds of variables to pinpoint your ideal customers.
 Facebook has no competition in terms of the enormity of its member database.
 It includes the breadth of their interests, geographic locations, buying behaviors, family ties, professions, political affinities, and whatnot!